spacebanana420/tanuki/doc/recorder.md

 Utvideo is a lossless intraframe codec.
 Encoding speed is somewhere around x264 ultrafast.
 Utvideo is much faster to decode (good for video editing), although it produces **significantly** large files.

-MJPEg is a lossy intraframe encoder that implements JPEG image encoding in video.
+MJPEG is a lossy intraframe encoder that implements JPEG image encoding in video.
 Encoding speed is probably faster than utvideo and x264 ultrafast.
 File size is reasonable.
 Decoding speed is very fast, like utvideo.

 ## Video encoding parameters